Background

 So danger, sexual attraction and impression management, rendering the narcissist and the psychopath winners and we are attracted to winners.

 Danger is an aphrodisiac and self-confidence is an aphrodisiac, especially in the case of the overt narcissist and the psychopath.
+There is a broadcast, a constant transmission of self-confidence and self-esteem.

 Now, this is extremely attractive because many people need and require external regulation.
 If you're with a self-confident person, if you're with a person whose self-esteem is stratospheric, skyrockets, then this kind of person can regulate your emotions, stabilize your moods, provide you with solutions, mediate reality for you, protect you from pain and hurt and worse.
+This kind of person is a rock, is an entity, which is essentially angelic or god-like, divine.

 So the narcissist overt, manufactured, affected, ostentatious self-confidence is a huge, huge lure.
 It's very alluring and attractive because it allows you to relax, to let go.
 You kind of hand over leadership of the situation to the narcissist.
 He becomes your guide.

 It involves regression with a parental figure.

-So people with daddy issues or mommy issues would be very attracted to the narcissist because the narcissist communicates self-confidence is parental in nature.
+So people with daddy issues or mommy issues would be very attracted to the narcissist because the narcissist communicated self-confidence is parental in nature.

 And this is the idea of the dual mothership, my principle of the dual mothership.
 The narcissist broadcasts to you, you don't need to think, you don't need to make decisions, you don't need to choose, you don't need to sort out between alternatives and you don't need to bear the brunt of the consequences of your actions.
 You can hand over responsibility to me.
 I can be your mother.
 I can love you unconditionally, but at the very same time, I can provide you with a womb-like matrix, a womb-like environment.
+There is an alleviation of responsibility.

-Now many people who are attracted to narcissists, who find narcissists irresistible, they have auto-plastic defenses.
+Now many people who are attracted to narcissists, who find narcissists irresistible, they have autoplastic defenses.
 They tend to blame themselves.
 When things go wrong, defeats and failures, when people feel bad, the typical victim would blame herself.
 She would feel guilty and ashamed, as if she's responsible for everyone's wellbeing and happiness.

 And again, when I say she, he and he is a she, half of all narcissists are women.